MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 #### Attacking VAEs via the Latent Space

 Now, manipulating an image to fool a classifier means tricking the model into reducing one output (the true label's logit value) and increasing another one (the target label's logit value).
-For a VAE, we are trying to change ALL the pixels (for colour images, RGB sub-pixels) of the image to take the particular values they take in the target image.
+For a VAE, we are trying to make it output a chosen target image, so we are trying to change ALL the output pixels (for colour images, RGB sub-pixels) of the image to take the particular values they take in the target image.
 MNIST has 784 greyscale pixels.
 32 by 32 pixel colour images have 3072 subpixels.
 So this is a lot of values to manipulate -- as one might expect the most effective attack methods developed so far for VAEs attempt to sidestep this problem.

-Remember that the latent space is of much lower dimensionality that the data itself, which makes the latent space sound like a potentially promising avenue of attack.
+Remember that the latent space is of much lower dimensionality than the data space itself, which makes the latent space sound like a potentially promising avenue of attack.
-Instead of directly trying to tune the output of the model, the reconstruction, to be close to the chosen target, the adversary can instead try to match in the latent space.
+Instead of directly trying to tune the output of the model, the reconstruction, to be close to the chosen target, the adversary can instead try to match _in the latent space_.

 Reconstructions are done taking samples from a datapoint's latent representation.
 If the attacked (i.e. distorted) datapoint gives rise to the same latent representation as the target image, then the two reconstructions will be the same (up to the noise of the sampling procedure) and the attack has been successful.